element-hq/hydrogen-web/doc/THEMING.md

     --icon-color: var(--background-color-secondary--darker-40);
 }
 ```
-It is possible to derive from these aliased variables:
+It is possible to further derive from these aliased variables:
 ```css=
 div {
     background: var(--icon-color--darker-20);